jmid/mutaml/README.md

 improvements.

-Since OCaml already prevents many potential programming errors at compile time (strong type system, pattern-match compiler warnings, ...)
-Mutaml favors mutations that
+Since OCaml already prevents many potential programming errors at compile time due to its strong type system, pattern-match compiler warnings, etc. Mutaml favors mutations that
 - preserve typing and
 - would not be caught statically, e.g., changes in the values computed.